 In a concrete 100% variant, this is an information that could be derived from the information provided by the VEC, if available.
 Informally the way in the model would be form the WireEnd over the ContactPoint to the cavity of the harness connector, via the CouplingPoint to the PinComponentReference of the fuse and relay carrier, via the InternalComponentConnection to the slot of the fuse and the over another CouplingPoint to the fuse.

 However, in a 150% scenario, even if all component assignments to modules are known, this information cannot be derived unambiguously without extensive knowledge of the variant management mechanisms.
 This is illustrated with the graphic representation in the diagram.
-There are two wire (controlled by Variant A & B) attached to a single cavity (green).
+There are two wires (controlled by Variant A & B) attached to a single cavity (green).
 Via an internal connection of the carrier they are connected to a single component slot (light blue).
 This slot contains two different fuses (controlled by variant Y & Z).
 Without knowledge of the conditions between the variant A, B, Y & Z it is impossible to say what fuse is responsible for the protection of which wire.
 That knowledge might not be available at all times, for all partners in the process.

 The PinWireMappingPoint provides a possibility to define this information in the VEC (the golden / yellow arrows in the illustration).